davidgrosman/FinalProject-HybridRenderer/README.md

 Similarly, we compared the same scene with our raytracing only renderer, but the framerate was consistently at 1FPS, so we decided that a hybrid renderer is in fact faster that traditional raytracing.

+### Different work groups size for compute shader

+We varied the dimension of the compute shader invocations, but that didn't affect performance.

 # Final thoughts

 The project had a great deal of software engineering in term of developing a Vulkan graphics engine and team collaboration.
 It was also a great opportunity for us to explore the possibility of using raytracing in real-time application.
 Eventhough we were not able to achieve the frame-rate compare to PowerVR raytracing demo, we gained a great deal of experience.